AlvaroPrates/learning-go/base-conversion/README.md

 ## Learning Go - An Idiomatic Approach to Real-World Go Programming

-This project was written to graps some of the concepts taught in the 'Predeclared Types and Declarations' chapter in the Learning Go book.
+This project was written to graps concepts about integer literals taught in the 'Predeclared Types and Declarations' chapter in the Learning Go book.

 ### Integer literal